KIR-CellDIVE/wsi-segmentation/README.md

 sudo sed -i "s#\# nvidia\-container\-cli path =.*#nvidia-container-cli path = $( which nvidia-container-cli )#" /etc/singularity/singularity.conf
 ```

-#### macOS
-`Singularity` can also be installed under MacOS making use of virtualisation using `Vagrant`.
-Please refer to the [Singularity Documentation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html#mac) for detailed installation instructions.
-These installation instruction should provide you with a Linux environment, which you can use to build the whole slide image segmentation container in following the steps below.
-However, at this moment in time this method does not support GPU-accelerated segmentation which will make it very slow for large CellDive slides.

 ### Build whole slide image segmentation container

 We start by creating a `builds` folder in the HOME `~` directory and cloning/downloading this repository from GitHub: